user404d/CS6001-AES/README.md

     Out Directory:
       Text field for user to provide the desired directory for the resulting encrypted/decrypted file to be placed in.
       Will default to same directory as the file given to be encrypted/decrypted.

+  ## Radio Buttons
+    Provide options for key sizes and AES modes.